So last year, I joked that the unschooled version of a seventh-grade-ish curriculum plan for 2012-13 was the worst title for a blog post ever.

 That said, there’s one curriculum-ish thing I’ve talked about a lot as it relates to math, and you might not be surprised to see it back this year: The Life of Fred series.

-I won’t claim that she knows every math fact cold.
-She knows a lot – and can generally tell you plenty of them if she’s not rushed to do so quickly.
-But sometimes, yeah, 7 times 9 doesn’t exactly remind her of 63.
+I won’t claim that he knows every math fact cold.
+He knows a lot – and can generally tell you plenty of them if he’s not rushed to do so quickly.
+But sometimes, yeah, 7 times 9 doesn’t exactly remind him of 63.

 Bet you can guess which I did. 🙂

-Ashar and I sat down and talked about what she might be interested in reading more about.
-She said she missed Fred, but was getting tired of the “boring parts.”
+Ashar and I sat down and talked about what he might be interested in reading more about.
+He said he missed Fred, but was getting tired of the “boring parts.”
 So after looking at our options, we ordered Life of Fred Pre-Algebra 1 with Biology.
-Ashar said she said she picked this one because “I hope to learn a lot about biology!”
+Ashar said he picked this one because “I hope to learn a lot about biology!”
 Math and science together – win!

 I want to be clear about Life of Fred: While it is described as a Christian series, we are a secular homeschooling family and haven’t had any problems using the fairly few spiritual references we’ve found as talking points about what different people believe, which we like to do anyway.